AurelieBayre/aurelieBayre.github.io/_posts/2017-12-31-arrow-update.md

 > * Office Open XML
 > * JSON
 > * telecommunication standards
+> * optical medias

 So it was about time I seriously learned about it!

-Below are several commented example study arrows.
+Below are several commented examples to study arrows.

-Yes, I had fun writing some of those example.
+Yes, I had fun writing some of those examples.
 I think playing is very important when you've got to learn something.

 #### The old way:
     const plusTwo = [1, 2, 3].map(function(num){